hchiam/cognateLanguage/README.md

 ##1) Why?

 To create a list of words or vocabulary with maximum "intelligibility" via "(false) cognacy" with words from several of the most-commonly-spoken languages.
 Each word could then serve as a single mnemonic for the words coming from the different source languages, and possibly help with learning those languages simultaneously by using one "centralized" vocab list.
-In other words, it serves as a fun attempt at maximizing ROI for receptive lexicon (a multilingual one).
+In other words, it serves as a fun attempt at maximizing ROI for [receptive vocabulary](https://en.wikipedia.org/wiki/Vocabulary#Productive_and_receptive) (a multilingual one).

 This personal project takes inspiration from zonal conlangs (applied more "globally"), auxlangs, Lojban, and Proto-Indo-European reconstruction, but applied to mnemonics for multiple modern languages by creating words in a way similar to portmanteaus or folk etymologies, in order to increase the effects of partial intelligibility or cognacy.
 In a way this makes it more of a worldlang than a zonal conlang, but with the original purpose of learning other languages, not as a "language" itself.